Territorial evolution of Russia: Russian SFSR and Soviet Union

 After the October Revolution of November 1917, Poland and Finland became independent from Russia and remained so thereafter.
 The Russian Empire ceased to exist, and the Russian SFSR, 1917–1991, was established on much of its territory.
 Its area of effective direct control varied greatly during the Russian Civil War of 1917 to 1922.
 Eventually the revolutionary Bolshevik government regained control of most of the former Eurasian lands of the Russian Empire, and in 1922 joined the Russian SFSR to Belarus, Transcaucasia, and Ukraine as the four constituent republics of a new state, the Union of Soviet Socialist Republics (USSR), which lasted until December 1991.
+In the Caucasus, in 1921, the Kars Oblast and southern Batum Oblast (gained by the Russian Empire in 1878) were ceded back to Turkey by the Treaty of Kars.